venkataravuri/247.ai-assignment/README.md

 Traditional NLU ML models takes user input in text format and extract structured data (intents and entities) which helps and assistant to understand what the caller wants.
 The NLU pipelines rely on hand-crafted rules or predefined response templates, which limit their conversational scope, adaptability, and ability to generate diverse responses.
 Rule-based chatbots can feel robotic sometimes.

 :speech_balloon: Large Language Models (LLMs) have potential use beyond text generation, summarization, and code generation.
-LLMs are exhibiting logical reasoning capabilbies, if prompted well they can recognize caller's intent and generate contextually appropriate responses, and adapt to user inputs.
+LLMs are exhibiting logical reasoning capabilities, if prompted well they can recognize caller's intent and generate contextually appropriate responses, and adapt to user inputs.

 They can,
 - Deliver personalized experiences at scale.